 Keep up to date with Canadian regional news on my Regional News - Canada Blog.
-I've recently posted information about upcoming Math Education events in Canada, as well as a summary of the Great Modeling Tasks in Three Acts page of the NCSM website.
+I've recently posted information about the upcoming NCSM Conference, as well as a looking back at the OAME Leadership Conference.

 I'm thrilled to represent Canada, and I very much look forward to building stronger links across the country.
 Colleagues and friends, those which I already have and new ones to come, we have much to celebrate about the great work being done and learning taking place.
 No doubt we all face challenges as well, and together we can make a difference, especially with the leadership and support provided through the NCSM.
 We've been blessed to have great NCSM representatives in the past.
 Carole Matsumoto is a passionate advocate for Canadians as well as all mathematics educators.
 She will be greatly missed in this role, but I will strive to continue the great work she was doing.